Wandering Rome: the Museums

 Explorations of my favorite city in the world’s museums.

 Rome is one of those cities that is known for many things, ancient ruins, museums, the Vatican and, of course, pizza.
 This post is going to focus on those fabulous museums.
-I have been to Rome four times, for a total of three and a half weeks, and there are still museums I have yet to visit.
+I have been to Rome five times (2009, 2011, 2016, 2019, and 2024), and there are still museums I have yet to visit.
 There are just so many, and I keep going back to my favorites.
-During my 2016 visit, I had 11 days, so I was able to visit more new-to-me museums and I made it count.
-My 2019 visit was just a flash visit with repeats, much like my 2011 visit.

 Not all of Rome’s museums are encased in four walls.
 The Colosseum and the Ancient Forum are museums in their own right, but since I visited those already in my first Wandering Rome post, I will focus on a handful of the others I truly found spectacular.
 However, the Vatican Museums will have to wait until my post on the Vatican.